Comrade-Aleks/StreamScouter/README.md

 Also, the api has a maximum returns per request, so to make sure this is not exceeded i placed the cap at 100.

+Future updates will include:
+- Red text for new streamers, maybe for one refresh, then another color the next refresh and then normal after again.
+- The ability to remember and remind about specific streamers you wish to track.
+- more settings, maybe the ability to remove profile pictures.